-Johannesburg, 1 July 2019: Former chief director in the national Department of Health, Gavin Steel, has been appointed as CEO of Eurolab’s Aseptic Services Unit (ASU).
+Johannesburg, 1 July 2019: Former chief director in the national Department of Health, Gavin Steel, has been appointed as GM of Eurolab’s Aseptic Services Unit (ASU).
 Eurolab is South Africa’s largest generic oncology company with a strategic focus on introducing new cancer treatments and technologies into South Africa at affordable rates.

 Steel is charged with setting up an international best practice facility for the mixing of chemotherapy and introducing innovative technology for better access to oncology care in South Africa.
 Making novel therapeutic medicines available, including Advanced Therapeutic Medicines (ATMs), forms part of his mandate at Eurolab.